-- 1. Except as specified in paragraph 2. of this subsection, equipment, a cabinet used for the storage of food, or a cabinet that is used to store cleaned and sanitized equipment, utensils, laundered linens, and single-service and single-use articles may not be located under any source of contamination, including in locker rooms; in toilet rooms; in garbage rooms; in mechanical rooms; under sewer lines; under leaking water lines including leaking automatic fire sprinkler heads or under lines on which water has condensed; or under open stairwells. - 2.
+- 1. Except as specified in paragraph 2. of this subsection, equipment, a cabinet used for the storage of food, or a cabinet that is used to store cleaned and sanitized equipment, utensils, laundered linens, and single-service and single-use articles may not be stored under any source of contamination and may not be located: - (i) In locker rooms; - (ii) In toilet rooms; Pf - (iii) In garbage rooms; - (iv) Under sewer lines that are not shielded to intercept potential drips; - (v) Under leaking waterlines including leaking automatic fire sprinkler heads or underlines on which water has condensed; or - (vi) Under open stairwells. - 2.
 A storage cabinet used for linens or single-service or single-use articles may be stored in a locker room. - 3.
 If a mechanical clothes washer or dryer is provided, it shall be located so that the washer or dryer is protected from contamination and only where there is no exposed food; clean equipment, utensils, and linens; and unwrapped single-service and single-use articles.